fsvbach/MScThesis/README.md

 ## Project Description

 _We want to find out in which sense a "Wasserstein t-SNE" can be useful.
-Which datasets exists where each datum itself is a probability distribution?
+Which datasets exist where each datum itself is a probability distribution?
 How are they visualized/clustered now, and which metrics on probability distributions can improve clustering?_

 ### Datasets